 MITTENS (sizes for children and adults)

-Baby Peace Pals (with dark brown faces)
+Baby Peace Pals up to 5" (with light, medium and dark brown faces)

 For more information about items we currently need, please check out our latest newsletter.